 Here, you will find a Conan recipe (and the test_package) to package an ARM toolchain for cross-compiling to Linux ARM for both 32 and 64 bits.
 To simplify a bit, we are assuming that we can just cross-build from Linux x86_64 to Linux ARM, both 32 and 64 bits.
+If you're looking for another example, you can explore an additional MacOs to Linux cross-build example right here.

 '''

-. - conanfile.py
+.

-- test_package

-- CMakeLists.txt

 - conanfile.py

+'''

+test_package

+CMakeLists.txt

+conanfile.py

-- test_package.cpp
+test_package.cpp

 '''